nguyennhatquan/Project-Guide/README.md

 * **Skills learnt**: solve common data problems (data type, data range, uniqueness constraints), deal with text & categorical data problems
 ### 📊 [Data Visualization](https://colab.research.google.com/drive/1mBizYlsE0NWTmINHtcX4Uhf8ZDAE6hFN?usp=sharing)
 * **Skills learnt**: visualize quantitative and categorical variable, customize plots using Seaborn library
-### 📱 [Marketing Analytics][*To be updated*]
-* **Skills learnt**: analyze Marketing campaign, customer segmentation, A/B testing
-## 🙀 Cookie Cat Game A/B Testing Project
-[*To be updated*]
-## 👩‍💻 Cohort Analysis Project
-[*To be updated*]
-## 📽 Data Camp Projects
-[*To be updated*]

 # Power BI
-## Customer Churn Analysis
-* **Applied Visuals**: card, funnel chart, heat map, matrix, line and column chart, bar chart

-* **Key Insights**:
-  * RACHEL was mentioned the most in both episodes summary and titles -> *Indicating the whole series mostly cover stories about Rachel*
-  * "THE LAST ONE PART 2" is the top 1 episode by both ratings and votes -> *Indicating this is the most favorite episode by the audience*

-* **What could be improved ?**:

-  Other aspects of the dataset can still be deep dived into, e.g:
-  * The relationship between CHARACTER APPEARANCES and episodes RATING/VOTES
-  * The relationship between EPISODES THEMES and episodes RATING/VOTES
-  * The relationship between CHARACTER CHEMISTRY and episodes RATING/VOTES
 ## Friends TV Show
 This is my submission for [Data DNA Challenge Jan 2022](https://onyxdata.co.uk/dataset_challenge/january-2022/) hold by Onyx Data.